maxecharles/dorito/docs/examples/image_plane_fitting.md

 Now we actually load the fits files, and set the bad pixels we want.
-We also truncate the ramp because the Io data is saturated, and we want to keep the pixel well depth below the data which was used to train the `amigo` model.
+We also truncate the ramp because the Io data is saturated, and we want to keep the pixel well depth below the that of data which was used to train the `amigo` model.

 ```python